halilgithub/login_system/README.md

   + change your password

 ## usage
+Python 3 and PyQt5 library must be installed on your system.

-Execute the program from command line:
+Come to project folder and Execute the program from command line:

 ```console
 foo@bar:~$ python main.py